Starcool20/Ecosort/README.md

 - **Microplastics Detection**: Next, we plan to add functionality to detect microplastics in water, addressing another critical environmental issue.
 - **Extended Partnerships**: Future expansions could include collaborations with environmental organizations for wider reach.

+## 📝 Notes
+I'm currently unable to integrate photorealistic 3D maps because I can't create a Google Cloud account and get the API key due to some financial restrictions.
+However, if this becomes possible, I plan to implement 3D mapping to pinpoint countries with the highest waste-sorting impact.
+This feature would visually highlight global contributions and further support our mission to address environmental challenges.

 ## 📬 Thank You for Checking Out EcoSort!
 EcoSort is a step toward a greener, more sustainable world.
 We welcome your feedback and ideas to make EcoSort even more impactful.